Humza Yousaf vows Scotland has not paused funding to allegation-hit United Nations Gaza aid agency

 First minister Humza Yousaf has insisted Scotland is not pausing funding for United Nations Palestinian relief agency UNRWA – despite an international row over allegations that members of staff from the organisation were involved in the 7 October attacks on Israel.

-Eight countries, including the US, Australia, Canada, Finland, Germany, Italy and the Netherlands as well as the UK Government, have said they will halt funding to the agency, which was set up 74 years ago to provide relief to all refugees resulting from the 1948 Palestine War.
+Nine countries, including the US, Australia, Canada, France, Finland, Germany, Italy and the Netherlands as well as the UK Government, have said they will halt funding to the agency, which was set up 74 years ago to provide relief to all refugees resulting from the 1948 Palestine War.

+This comes as US negotiators on Sunday continued talks in Paris over a written agreement which they hope could pause the conflict for up to two months in exchange for the release of more than 100 hostages still held by Hamas.

 Mr Yousaf, whose parents-in-law were trapped in Gaza for almost a month after Israel’s retaliatory attacks put the territory under blockade, took to Twitter to clarify the Scottish Government’s position.